shang-lin/shang-lin.github.io/_posts/2017-03-16-Dynamic-DNS-with-Dreamhost.md

 We call `get_ip()` to get our current home IP, and we call `get_dns_ip()` to get the IP in our DNS record.
 We compare the two IP addresses.
 If they are not the same, we call `update_ip()` to update the DNS record.
 Now, all that's left is to put it in a cron job on a Raspberry Pi or any other server you run at home, and you'll be running your own dynamic DNS service.

+My full code, which uses configuration files to store global constants, is available on [Github](https://github.com/shang-lin/dyndream).